hapax/hapax.github.io/assets/minimal-networks.md

 In any minimal network, all hubs have three incoming legs separated by angles of $120^\circ$.
 </span>

-The argument is beautiful and simple, though like Exercise 4, it involves a proof by contradiction.
+The argument is beautiful and simple.

 ---